Code-Institute-Submissions/beep-boop/README.md

 ![Colour palette from https://www.coolors.co](assets/images/readme-images/palette.png "Colour palette from https://www.coolors.co")

 This palette was chosen as it contains 4 distinct colours that could be used for the four 'light-up' buttons found in the game.
-The colours were used as a basis, before being darkened slightly in order to accentuate the difference when the buttons are 'lit-up'.
+The colours 'Kelly Green' #29BF12, 'Maximum Blue Green' #08BDBD, 'Red Munsell' F21B3F and 'Yellow Orange Color Wheel' #FF9914 were used as a basis, before being darkened slightly in order to accentuate the difference when the buttons are 'lit-up'.

 ### Fonts
 The font used for the 'BEEP - BOOP' logo is 'Faster One' from Google Fonts.
 This was used as it is a striking font, with the trailing lines alluding to speed and movement.
 [Click here to view logo.](assets/images/logo.jpg)